N3rdL0rd/alivecells/README.md

 - When running in a seperate directory than the original Steam installation, the game will fail to sync Steam Cloud saves.
 This can be fixed by symlinking the `save` directory in the game directory to the original Steam installation directory, but this is only a temporary fix - a proper solution is being worked on.
 - The game will be able to connect to the Steam Workshop, but will generally not be able to download mods due to the game not being run through Steam.
 This can be fixed by installing the VM to the actual game directory and running `hl.exe` from Steam instead of `deadcells.exe`
+- Sometimes, the game will register itself as Half-Life in Steam and Discord.

 ## For Modders